ahmedfgad/GeneticAlgorithmPython/docs/source/nn.md

 ### `pygad.nn.update_weights()`

 Calculates and returns the updated weights.
-Even no training algorithm is used in this project, the weights are updated using the learning rate.
-It is not the best way to update the weights but it is better than keeping it as it is by making some small changes to the weights.
+Even though no training algorithm is used in this project, the weights are updated using the learning rate.
+It is not the best way to update the weights, but making small changes is better than keeping them as they are.

 Accepts the following parameters: